AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-designer.md

 ## Install Designer {#install-designer}

 Designer is available as a stand-alone installer and is also bundled with WorkBench.
-If you are using a stand-alone installer for Designer, follow these steps:
+If you are using a stand-alone installer for Designer, perform the following steps:

 1. Contact Adobe Support to download the Designer installer.